Ultimate San Sebastian Travel Guide

 Is San Sebastian Spain Safe to Visit?

-If you normally feel uncomfortable being out solo at night, you may want to consider going when the daylight hours are longest so you have more time to explore San Sebastian.
+If you normally feel uncomfortable being out alone at night, you may want to consider going when the daylight hours are longest so you have more time to explore San Sebastian.

 Have WhatsApp on your mobile device(s).
 Many smaller establishments and activity/tourism offices use this as a method of communication making it easier to make inquiries or booking and learn, or notify, of any scheduling changes.

-Where to Stay in San Sebastian on Solo Travel
+Where to Stay in San Sebastian for First Timers

-Whether you’re staying a week or a weekend in San Sebastian, or a first-time visitor, I would highly recommend staying within the city center within the marked section of the map below.
+Whether you’re staying a week or a weekend in San Sebastian, I recommend staying within the city center within the marked section of the map below.

 The San Sebastian city center is walking distance to all of the best things to do in San Sebastian, including shopping, dining and nightlife, as well as the transportation points.
 I believe it’s the best area to stay in San Sebastian as you’re minutes from everything.